Pandoors/Pandoors/README.md

-### Computer Science student at AGH University of Science and Technology
+### Studying Computer Science at AGH University of Science and Technology

 <!--